zifengcheng/zifengcheng.github.io/_pages/about.md

 I received my Ph.D. degree from the School of Computer Science at Nanjing University in June 2025 under the supervision of Prof. <a href="https://isetnju.github.io/guq/index.html" target="_black">Qing Gu (顾庆)</a> and Assistant Professor <a href="https://zhiweinju.github.io/" target="_black"> Zhiwei Jiang (蒋智威)</a>.

 From May 2022 to March 2023, I was a research intern at Tencent Cloud Xiaowei, where I worked under the mentorship of <a href="https://www.qyzhou.com/" target="_black">Qingyu Zhou (周青宇)</a>, <a href="https://scholar.google.com/citations?hl=zh-CN&user=Z_IPFVYAAAAJ" target="_black">Zhao Yan (闫昭)</a>, and <a href="https://scholar.google.com/citations?user=nNVDLb4AAAAJ&hl=zh-CN&oi=ao" target="_black">Yunbo Cao (曹云波)</a>.

+<span style="color:red;">PS: We are actively seeking motivated Ph.D., M.S., and undergraduate students in my research areas.
+If you are interested, please send your CV to me by email.</span>

 # Main Research Interests

-I have a broad interest in large language models (LLMs) and natural language processing (NLP).
-Currently, I am primarily focusing on the following aspects:

-* Training-free Intervention/Editing Techniques and Interpretability for LLMs
+I have a broad interest in LLMs and NLP.
+Currently, I am primarily focusing on **Training-free Intervention/Editing Techniques and Interpretability for LLMs, Diffusion Language Models, and Efficient LLMs.**

-* Diffusion Language Model

-* Watermarking for LLMs

 <!-- Hallucinations of LLMs-->